 So, what can I do now?

 First, take a look and explore your newly assigned space.
-Every building, in fact every home, students will have for the rest of their life will have pros and cons.
+Every building (in fact, every home!) students will have for the rest of their life will have pros and cons.
 Learning about your new building, and how to maximize your satisfaction are important steps.
-We’ve got layouts of most buildings and room types available on the University Housing website at www.uwm.edu/housing, or on our blog at www.uwmhousing.blogspot.com.
+We’ve got layouts of most buildings and room types available on the University Housing website at www.uwm.edu/housing.
 If you’re coming for New Student Orientation (or TASO), we offer tours of most buildings and would be happy to show you those spaces.
 We also offer tours throughout the week.
-Call (414) 229-3158 or email email@example.com to set up an individual tour with an Outreach Assistant.
+Call (414) 229-3158 or email firstname.lastname@example.org to set up an individual tour with an Outreach Assistant.

-Second, if you would like to change part of your assignment in regards to an LLC, visit www.LLC.uwm.edu and complete the LLC Add/Drop/Swap form.
+Second, if you would like to change part of your assignment in regards to an LLC, email email@example.com.
 This would allow you to change your LLC preference, which may in turn change your assignment.